elenderg/PAL-1000/instruções de compilação.md

 `Clear the term's phrase.`

-`199.
-And this is just another general-purpose helper:`
+199. And this is just another general-purpose helper:

 `To add a monikette to some monikettes given an expression:`